IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     <tr>
       <td>&lt;suffixes&gt;</td>
       <td>
-      This is typically used for a table that store related REDCap fields that have the same prefix, but different suffixes.
+      This is typically used for a table that stores related REDCap fields that have the same prefix, but different suffixes.
 For example, you might specify suffixes of "1;2;3" for fields "heart_rate1",
       "heart_rate2" and "heart_rate3" that represent different heart rate